 The capacity for working at any time implicitly encourages employees to do so, resulting in 10-12 hour working days being commonplace.
 As well as increasing working hours, it also lessens their ability to compartmentalize it.
 Essential downtime is neglected.

-Poor recognition, relationships and rewards all contribute to disengagement.6.
-Delight: “Do I love my job?”
+Poor recognition, relationships and rewards all contribute to disengagement.
+“Does my work fulfill me?”

 3. The Solutions